Dark-Matter-Labs/circulaw/README.md

 ### JavaScript

-- [Next.JS](http://www.jshint.com/docs/) is used to prevent JavaScript error.
+- [Next.js](https://nextjs.org) is used app rendering and links.
-- [React](http://facebook.github.io/react) is used for UI.
+- [React](http://facebook.github.io/react) is used for interactive UI.

 ### CSS

-- [Tailwinds](http://cssnext.putaindecode.io) is used to write futureproof CSS for CSS vendor prefix under the hood).
+- [Tailwind](https://tailwindui.com/) is used to write futureproof CSS for CSS vendor prefix under the hood).